cesar-younes/Packer-AzureARM/basic-template/README.md

 - `ARM_TENANT_ID`: Azure Subscription Tenant ID
 - `ARM_SUBSCRIPTION_ID`: Azure Subscription ID
 - `RESULT_RG`: Resource Group where the image will be stored after creation
-- `IMAGE_PUBLISHER`: Publisher of the base image to use
-- `IMAGE_OFFER`: The offer of the base image to use
 - `IMAGE_SKU`: SKU of the base image to use
 - `TAGS_BUILD_ID`: The tag to be added to the image in Azure
 - `AZURE_LOCATION`: The Azure Region where the image will be stored